 Israeli born Yizhak Toledano is the initiator and current CEO of Sky Development, an Aventura based investment and real-estate Company.
 Toledano’s modest start in his career led him to chase his dreams and reach places he never even dreamed of reaching.
-He moved to Florida, USA following his compulsory army service in Israel.
-By working in the mortgage department of a local bank, Toledano quickly learnt all about the monetary side of real estate development and not before long, he became a leading real estate developer in charge of the operation of development projects worth millions of dollars.
+By working in the mortgage department of a local bank, Toledano quickly learnt all about the monetary side of real estate development and not before long, he became a leading real estate developer in charge of the operation of large development projects.

 The creation of Sky Development was a summit in Yizhak Toledano’s professional career as he began to take aboard an assortment of projects that ranged from residential living spaces to retail shops, hotels and professional office spaces.
 These projects showcased Toledano’s real capacity for spotting exclusive real estate prospects and converting them into measurable success.
 In 2006 the company experienced a calculated shift from residential to commercial development projects offering unique business opportunities that serve the interests of both buyers and investors alike.
 Toledano’s initial project, the acquisition and renovation of two apartment buildings in Miami, was rather modest compared to the ones he operates today.
 As Toledano completed each project, his confidence and business judgment grew as did the size of his projects eventually maturing to a combination of commercial and residential schemes.